 The SLS 1501 College Study Skills course must be taken prior to starting this program.

-NOTE: A total of up to 60 credits may be transferred from the General Education and/or Elective courses taken during a degree program.
+NOTE: A total of up to 60 credits may be transferred from the General Education and/or Elective courses taken during a degree program from a regionally accredited institution.
 FNC reserves the right to transfer the appropriate courses.